 [2:185] Ramadan is the month in which the Quran was revealed as guidance for the people, the clear guidance, and the statute book.
-So whoever among you witnesses the month, then he should fast in it.
-But whoever is ill or on a journey, then the prescribed number in other days.
+So whoever among you witnesses the month, then he should fast in it, and whoever is ill or on a journey, then the prescribed number in other days.
 God wishes for you ease and He does not wish for you hardship and that you can complete the prescribed number, and that you can glorify God for what He has guided you so that you may be grateful.

 Note: This verse has a reference to the month being Ramadan at the night in which the whole Quran was revealed, more specifically inspired to the prophet’s soul for its participation with the set of verses logically separated and mathematically confirmed connected to the event of revealing the whole Quran once through inspiration while the night is specifically referred in the other 8 participating verses of the set.

 - In the month of Ramadan, the Muslims (Submitters) are to fast from dawn to sunset, abstaining from food, drink, and sexual relations to attain righteousness.
 However, sexual relation is allowed with their wives during the nights of fasting but it is prohibited if someone has decided to retreat to the masjids.
 Thus God has made His revelations clear to the people so that they can be righteous: